Santa Susana Field Laboratory: 2018 Woolsey fire

 The 2018 Woolsey Fire began at SSFL and burned about 80% of the site.
 After the fire, the Los Angeles County Department of Public Health found "no discernible level of radiation in the tested area" and the California Department of Toxic Substances Control, which is overseeing cleanup of the site, said in an interim report that "previously handled radioactive and hazardous materials were not affected by the fire."
 Bob Dodge, President of Physicians for Social Responsibility-Los Angeles, said "When it burns and becomes airborne in smoke and ash, there is real possibility of heightened exposure for area residents."

 Boeing funded a study by Risk Assessment Corporation (RAC) which, in 2019, conducted soil sampling surrounding the SSFL, and performed source term estimation, atmospheric transport, and deposition modeling.
 The study report, published in 2023, concluded,Air measurement data collected during the Woolsey Fire, along with atmospheric dispersion modeling and an offsite soil sampling program designed specifically to look for impacts from the fire, showed no evidence of SSFL impact in offsite soils because of the Woolsey Fire.In 2020, the California Department of Toxic Substances Control (DTSC) stated in its final report that the fire did not cause contaminants to be released from the site into Simi Valley and other neighboring communities and that the risk from smoke exposure during the fire was not higher than what is normally associated with wildfire.
 Cleanup activists criticized the report's findings.

 In 2021, a study that collected 360 samples of dust, ash, and soils from homes and public lands three weeks after the fire found that "Data did not support a finding of widespread deposition of radioactive particles" but that two locations "contained high activities of radioactive isotopes associated with the Santa Susana Field Laboratory."
 The study concluded that “The data show that Woolsey Fire ash did, in fact, spread SSFL-related radioactive microparticles, and the impacts were confined to areas closest to SSFL and at least three other scattered locations in the greater Simi Valley area."

+Additional air quality monitoring was started by Ventura County Fire Department during the 2026 Sandy fire to establish a baseline before the fire reached the site.